Buddleja davidii

-Buddleja davidii (spelling variant Buddleia davidii), also called summer lilac, butterfly-bush, or orange eye, is a species of flowering plant in the family Scrophulariaceae, native to Sichuan and Hubei provinces in central China, and also Japan.
-It is widely used as an ornamental plant, and many named varieties are in cultivation.
-The genus was named Buddleja after Reverend Adam Buddle, an English botanist.
-The species name, davidii, honors the French missionary and explorer in China, Father Armand David, who was the first European to report the shrub.
+Buddleja davidii (spelling variant Buddleia davidii), also called butterfly-bush, orange eye, or summer lilac, is a species of flowering plant in the family Scrophulariaceae, native to most of China except for the far northeast.
+It is widely used as an ornamental plant, and many named cultivars are in cultivation.
+The genus was named Buddleja after the English botanist, Reverend Adam Buddle.
+The species name, davidii, is after the French missionary and explorer in China, Father Armand David, who was the first European to report the shrub.
 It was found near Yichang by Dr Augustine Henry about 1887 and sent to St Petersburg.
 Another botanist-missionary in China, Jean-André Soulié, sent seed to the French nursery Vilmorin, and B. davidii entered commerce in the 1890s.

 B. davidii was accorded the RHS Award of Merit (AM) in 1898, and the Award of Garden Merit (AGM) in 1941.

 Description

 Buddleja davidii is a vigorous shrub with an arching habit, growing to 5 m in height.
-The pale brown bark becomes deeply fissured with age.
-The branches are quadrangular in section, the younger shoots covered in a dense indumentum.
-The opposite lanceolate leaves are 7–13 cm long, tomentose beneath when young.
-The honey-scented lilac to purple inflorescences are terminal panicles, < 20 cm long.
-Flowers are perfect (having both male and female parts), hence are hermaphrodite rather than monoecious (separate male and female flowers on the same plant) as is often incorrectly stated.
+The pale grey-brown bark becomes flaky to deeply fissured with age.
+The branches are quadrangular in section, the younger shoots and leaves covered in a dense indumentum.
+The opposite lanceolate leaves are 7–20 cm long and 2–7 cm broad, grey-green to dark green above, greyish-white tomentose beneath when young and becoming grey-green with age.
+The flowers are honey-scented, lilac to purple or occasionally white, produced in terminal panicles, usually under 20 cm long but can be 30 cm or more long.
+The flowers are perfect (having both male and female parts), hence are hermaphrodite rather than monoecious (separate male and female flowers on the same plant) as is often incorrectly stated.
 Ploidy 2n = 76 (tetraploid).
+The seeds are very small, and wind-dispersed.

-Buddleja davidii, after Leeuwenberg
+Taxonomy

-In his 1979 revision of the taxonomy of the African and Asiatic species of Buddleja, the Dutch botanist Anthonius Leeuwenberg sank the six varieties of the species as synonyms of the type, considering them to be within the natural variation of a species, and unworthy of varietal recognition.
-It was Leeuwenberg's taxonomy which was adopted in the Flora of China published in 1996.
-However, as the distinctions of the former varieties are still widely recognized in horticulture, they are treated separately here:
+In a 1979 revision of the taxonomy of the African and Asian species of Buddleja, the Dutch botanist Anthonius Leeuwenberg sank the six varieties of the species as synonyms of the type, considering them to be within the natural variation of the species, and not worthy of separate varietal recognition.
+Leeuwenberg's taxonomy was adopted in the Flora of China published in 1996, and is also upheld by both the Plants of the World Online database and the International Dendrology Society's Trees and Shrubs Online website.
+However, as the distinctions of the former varieties are still accepted by some in horticulture, they are listed here: